splewis/csgo-practice-mode/README.md

 - ``.clearcats``: removes all categories on your last grenade
 - ``.deletecat <category>``: removes a category from **all** of your saved grenades
 - ``.copy <username> <grenadeid>``: copies another user's grenade and saves it for you
+- ``.setdelay <delay>``: sets a delay on your last grenade.
+This is only used when using .throw against a category

 ### Testing grenades
 - ``.last``: teleports you back to where you threw your last grenade from